 Plucky Comic Relief: His "pathetic paycheck" aside, he requests Betters to lag a rescue operation, claims his Noodle Incident was a mere slip-of-the-hand and tells the Sergeant to "try not to get blown out of any more windows".

 Bad Ass Normal: Holiday is the only Delta Force operative who doesn't get his ass handed to him over the course of the game.
-In the Xbox360 port, he gets his own playable level wherein he of course lacks the Point Man's killer reflexes, but mows down whole squads of Replicas anyway.
+In the Xbox360 port, he gets his own playable level wherein he of course lacks the Point Man's killer reflexes, but mows down whole squads of Replica anyway.

 Stuff Blowing Up: Holiday uses demolition charges to clear the way, and also defuses the bomb strapped to Aldus Bishop.